“Do not destroy My world, for if you do, there will be nobody after you to make it right again.” – Midrash Ecclesiastes Rabbah 7:13

 WRT is committed to being a leader in sustainability and green practices

-WRT is proud to have incorporated sustainable building practices throughout the construction of our campus, as a physical example of one of our congregation’s five pillars: Tikkun Olam (repairing the world).
-Everywhere our visitors step, look, drink, and breathe, they discover thoughtful choices that make WRT a truly green community.
-The building and campus have won numerous awards for design and sustainability and is one of the first synagogues in the country to build in accordance with green standards.
-In 2011, WRT was awarded a Silver LEED (Leadership in Energy and Environmental Design) certification.
+Our facilities: The WRT building and campus have won numerous awards for design and sustainability and is one of the first synagogues in the country to build in accordance with green standards.
+In 2011, WRT was awarded a Silver LEED (Leadership in Energy and Environment Design) certification.

-To further embody the value of Tikkun Olam, WRT is also a Zero Waste facility.
-We strive to avoid producing any landfill waste through temple activities and work closely with families, caterers, and vendors to use durable (or compostable) serveware, divert all food scraps into our composting program, and recycle.
+Zero Waste: To further embody the value of Tikkun Olam, WRT strives to be a zero-waste facility.
+We make great efforts to avoid producing any landfill waste through temple activities by using only reusable or compostable serveware, work closely with families, caterers, and vendors to use durable (or compostable) serveware, divert all food scraps into our composting program, and recycle.

 Become informed and get involved: To learn more about our building and sustainable initiatives, review our Green Facts or email us at firstname.lastname@example.org.
 We hope to partner with you in our efforts to be responsible keepers of our world.